vacanza/holidays/CONTRIBUTING.rst

 When contributing with fixes and new features, please start forking/branching from the `dev branch`_ to work on the latest code and reduce merging issues.
-If you add/change holiday official dates or names you must include references to all sources (government sites, archived web pages, wiki pages, etc) you've used while working on this PR.
+If you add/change holiday official dates or names your code must include references to all sources (government sites, archived web pages, wiki pages, etc) you've used while working on this PR.
+That could be done either as a ``References`` section update or as a comment on the relevant part of the code.
 Contributed PRs_ are required to include valid test coverage in order to be merged.
 Please don't hesitate to ask for help if you need one with the tests.